sofiamoniz/angularProject/README.md

 - Completely separate the logic from the table component.

-- Implement an automatic table refresh interval and persist table filters in NgRx so they remain applied after refresh requests.
+- Implement an optional automatic table refresh interval and persist table filters in NgRx so they remain applied after refresh requests.

 - Create proper error handling—while NgRx has error variables for each request, they are not yet being used.